typedb/typedb/docs/pages/documentation/5-migration/SQL-migration.md

   has description;
 ```

-The ontology is not complete at this point, as we have not included any relationship between pets and their events.
+The schema is not complete at this point, as we have not included any relationship between pets and their events.
 In SQL, a `foreign key` is a column that references another column, as seen in the SQL schema line `ALTER TABLE event ADD FOREIGN KEY ( name ) REFERENCES pet ( name );`.

 For Grakn, we can use the following: